tanh0409/data-driven-astronomy-coursera/README.md

    - 5b - Exercises to validate and improve algorithms from 5a exercises (using k-fold cross validation, constraining tree depth to account for overfitting) to estimate redshifts using regression.

-6. Week 6 - Introduction to types of galaxies and using machine learning to classify galaxies
+6. Week 6 - Introduction to types of galaxies and using machine learning to classify galaxies (exploring ensemble learning, random forest classifiers).

+   - 6a - Exercises to use machine learning to classify galaxies intro three types (ellipticals, spirals or galactic mergers) based on their observed properties.

+# Reference

+The full course content can be found [here](https://www.coursera.org/learn/data-driven-astronomy/).